Palks-Studio/palks-studio-website/README.md

 This tool operates fully client-side (JavaScript + jsPDF) and does not transmit
 any data to a server.
 It allows users to quickly create professional quotes
-with multiple service lines, automatic subtotal / VAT / total calculations,
-and direct PDF export.
+with multiple service lines, automatic subtotal / VAT / total calculations, and direct PDF export.

 The generator is completely independent from the billing pipeline
-(Stripe → Webhook → Invoice → Token → Download) and does not create
+(Payment → Confirmation → Invoice → Token → Download) and does not create
 any transaction or archive on the server side.

 ### Resources and digital distribution